kostakis/ACMEFlix/README.md

 # Description

-The purpose of this application is how show how to build RESTful using spring boot.
+The purpose of this application is to show how to build RESTful using spring boot, currently there is not front-end implementation.
 You can think of it as a clone of Netflix.
 We have set movies and TV shows, that are generated(statically) at the startup of the app and they are stored in our databases.